Unit tests

 1 2 3 4 5 6 7 8 apply plugin: 'com.palantir.transforms.lang.python-library' apply plugin: 'com.palantir.transforms.lang.python-library-defaults' // Apply the testing plugin apply plugin: 'com.palantir.transforms.lang.pytest-defaults' // Publish only for tagged releases (zero commits ahead of last git tag) condaLibraryPublish.onlyIf { versionDetails().commitDistance == 0 }

-PyTest finds tests in any Python file that begins with test_ or ends with _test.py.
-It is recommended to put all your tests into a test package under the src directory of your project.
-Tests are Python functions that are also named with the test_ prefix, and assertions are made using Python’s assert statement.
-PyTest will also run tests written using Python’s built-in unittest module.
-For example, in transforms-python/src/test/test_increment.py a simple test would look like this:
+Pytest identifies tests in Python files that begin with test_ or end with _test.py.
+We recommend putting all tests in a test package under your project's src directory.
+Tests are Python functions that are named with the test_ prefix, and contain assertions made using Python’s assert statement.
+Pytest will also run tests written using Python’s built-in unittest module.
+Refer to the pytest documentation ↗ for detailed information on writing tests.

 Copied!